domain-protect/domain-protect/docs/automated-tests.md

 ## General Rules

-* All new code should have tests - if possible follow test driven development (TDD) methodologies to ensure high test coverage
+* All new code should have tests - follow test driven development (TDD) methodologies to ensure high test coverage
+* Coverage is monitored by the build pipeline.
+Should the overall coverage percent drop due to new code not being covered by tests then the build will fail and your changes will not be merged into the main branch.
 * New unit tests must be created under the unittests folder at the root of the solution, integration tests under the integration_tests folder.
 * The folder structure under the unittests/integration_tests folder must follow the folder structure of the solution (i.e. tests for a file under utils must live in unittests/utils)
 * Test files must be named `test_[name_of_file_under_test]` - i.e. a test for the `aws-alias_s3.py` file lives in `test_aws-alias_s3.py`